googleapis/google-cloud-cpp/ARCHITECTURE.md

 - The libraries convert pagination APIs into C++ iterators.
 - The libraries can be configured to log RPCs and responses, to help application developers troubleshoot their code.
+- The libraries return errors using an "outcome" object: `StatusOr<T>`.
+Similar to the upcoming `std::expected<T, E>` class in C++23.
+- Application developers can convert outcome objects to exceptions without much effort.

 ## Where is the code?